SabishiCake/HARCT/api/README.md

 ![Alt text](../api/media/Screenshot%202023-10-26%20173045.png)

-4. Create a MySQL database named `harctmydb` and import the `createHarctDb_sqlScript.sql` file in the database.
+4. Create a MySQL database named `harctmydb` and import the `createHarctDb_sqlScript.sql` file in the database which will create the required tables.

 # Start the server